TaniaRajabally/DS-Car-Booking-System/README.md

 # DS-Car-Booking-System
-The purpose of this system is to monitor and control the bookings of cars in a distrbuted environment.
+The purpose of this system is to monitor and control the bookings of cars in a distributed environment.

 Implemented:
 - Clock Synchronization